skunpoj/ai/README.md

 These call `POST /services` and `/gemini_api_key` and the UI re-renders columns dynamically.

 ### Frontend lint/format (optional)
+# Docs

+- See `docs/CODE_REFERENCE.md` for a function-by-function reference with usage notes.

 If you want linting/formatting, add the following files and run with npm: